damela/CS209A_AD_Project/Models_combined.md

 ### Dictionary of Dataframes

-!!!!
-EXPLAIN BETTER THE CURRENT SLOPE DFS? !!!!!!

 A critical objective of the final model is early detection.
 Ideally, the model would predict with high accuracy the CDRSB score and diagnosis over time after the first few visits and with the least expensive feature subset.
-Therefore, we built a table of dataframes to explore the impact of (1) number of visits considered and (2) feature subset selection.
-The table of dataframes has dimensions $m \times n$ where $m$ is equal to $23$ (maximum number of visits of the study with increments of about $6$ months) and $n$ is equal to $4$ (different subsets of feature) that we split in the following way:
+Therefore, we built a table of dataframes to explore the impact of (1) number and timing of visits after the baseline, and (2) feature subset selection.
+During the study, the smallest increment of time between visits was approximately $6$ months.
+Given that longest any patient ever remained in the study was $11$ years, there are a maximum of $23$ possible half-year increments at which data might be present.
+The table of dataframes has dimensions $m \times n$ where $m$ is equal to $23$ and $n$ is equal to $4$ (different subsets of feature) that we split in the following way:

 1. Demographics + Cognitive Tests
 2. Demographics + Cognitive Tests + Ecog Tests
 3. Demographics + Cognitive Tests + Imaging Data
 4. Demographics + Cognitive Tests + Ecog Test + Imaging Data

+These categories were chosen based on the trends of missing data as well as their cost to acquire the data.
+The overall cost of the subset selection increases from subset $1$ to $4$.

 Let us prepare the split of the different feature subsets.